nwang783/sq-cnn/README.md

 # sq-cnn

-Attempting to train a cnn to recognize images of squirrels
+Finetuning a CNN using pytorch for bianary classification of squirrel images.